brunacosta03/sem4pi_22_23/docs/SPRINT B/US_1001/readme-ChangeUsersState.md

     private final ChangeUserStateController theController = new ChangeUserStateController();

     /**
-     * Manager want to enable a user.
+     * Manager want to disable a user.
-     * Ask Manager email of user to enable.
+     * Ask Manager email of user to disale.
      * @return false
      */
     @Override